speciationgenomics/speciationgenomics.github.io/_pages/treemix.md

 done
 ```

 Now we need to download all output files `treemix` has produced to our local machines for visualization of the results in `R`.
 You should also download the `plotting_funcs.R` script which allows you to plot `treemix` results.
+This R script is provided with [`treemix`](/usr/local/apps/treemix/1.12/bin/plotting_funcs.R).

 In `R`, we need to load the following packages: